ideaChenGo/WiFiMan/README.md

 - String getMacAddr();
     Get device mac address
 - bool getConfig(Config *conf);
     Get all config parameters.
-Return true if the config is valid(success connected to ap)
+Return true if the config is valid(success connected to ap).
 - bool getCustomConfig(CustomConfig *customConf);
     Get custom config parameters.
 Return true if success, false if there is no custom config or cannot read customConfig file.